Website longevity (10-year horizon)

 Overview

 Website longevity is the empirical question of how long a given site continues to serve its purpose without ground-up rebuild.
-The 10-year operational horizon is the design target for Candid Creative client sites: the default assumption is that the site exists 10 years from now, and any rebuild is a business-strategy event, not a forced move driven by accumulated technical debt.
+A 10-year operational horizon is a reasonable design target for SMB client sites: the default assumption is that the site exists 10 years from now, and any rebuild is a business-strategy event, not a forced move driven by accumulated technical debt.

 Three forces determine whether a site reaches that horizon.
 First, architecture and maintenance posture — Orbit Media's own benchmark shows the average website lifespan across the Inc 5000 is "just 2 years and 4 months," while their continuously-maintained client base averages "6 years and 4 months" between major redesigns.
 Lifespan is a function of architecture and maintenance, not a fixed property of websites.
 Second, accessibility regulation — 95% of sites fail basic WCAG tests, the EU Accessibility Act became enforceable June 28, 2025 with revenue-scaled penalties, and 40% of new US federal ADA filings are now AI-assisted pro se complaints.
 Third, the WordPress plugin surface — Patchstack's 2026 figure is that 91% of new WordPress vulnerabilities are in plugins, Wordfence blocked 54 billion malicious requests in 2024, and Sucuri found 39.1% of compromised CMS apps were outdated at the point of infection.

-This page consolidates the empirical evidence (Orbit Media, GOV.UK Design System, Patchstack, Wordfence, Sucuri, FTC, DOJ, EU Commission), a 12-dimension decay-vs-compound matrix, a 10-year Canadian SMB cost model, and the Candid Creative architectural rules that operationalize the 10-year horizon.
-The companion research brief is Research brief: Built to Last — why most SMB sites rebuild every 3-4 years (piece 5 of 15).
+This page consolidates the empirical evidence (Orbit Media, GOV.UK Design System, Patchstack, Wordfence, Sucuri, FTC, DOJ, EU Commission), a 12-dimension decay-vs-compound matrix, a 10-year Canadian SMB cost model, and the architectural rules that operationalize the 10-year horizon.
+The companion research brief is Agency methodology for small-business website projects.

 Decay-vs-compound matrix: which website dimensions survive 10 years